-Most of us never learned how to conduct market research conversations, so it’s no surprise if your marketing and content doesn’t work as well as it could.
+Most of us never learned how to conduct market research conversations, so it’s no surprise if your marketing and content isn’t anywhere near as aligned as it could be.

-Yet another frequently missing piece is that you are probably not consistently announcing your products/services.
+Another missing piece is that you are probably not consistently announcing your products/services.
 I find that about 80% of the clients I work with aren’t doing this consistently enough.

 Lastly, are you spending the time to gather and analyze the feedback from your clients?
 This is how you can keep improving your services and products.

-I recommend at least 3 hours every 3 months:
+I recommend 3 hours every 3 months:

 Have an honest audit of your schedule, the time you spend, and ask yourself: am I spending enough time doing the right things?